-Before you proceed, you may want to first confirm that it is not due to a physical problem or a hardware issue.
+Before you proceed, you may want first to confirm that it is not due to a physical problem or a hardware issue.
 So ensure that you update your device driver to its latest available version, clean the keyboard, check the wires and physical connection and maybe even try a different keyboard, in case of a desktop computer, and see if it resolves the problem.
-Also check if you have enabled Sticky Keys in Windows.
+Also, check if you have enabled Sticky Keys in Windows.

 Reset keyboard settings